avionics18/100-days-of-machine-learning/notes/L02_AI_ML_DL_for_beginner.md

 So, lets discuss `Deep Learning` in two phases - What and Why.

 Deep Learning is essentially machine learning only - you input the data, train the model and then bring new data and do the prediction, same thing.
 The only difference is the algorithms used in deep learning are a bit different (inspired by biology - neurons).
 So, deep learning is basically a mathematical model, it is just that the core unit is built using perceptron which is inspired from biological neuron.
-And don't get it wrong that it works like our brain, because the way that our brain works is way complex.
+And don't get it wrong that it works exactly like our brain, because the way that our brain works is way complex.

 Now the question - Why is Deep Learning the buzz word!
 The reason is that it solves certain problems better than machine learning.